Bolesław Roman Dłuski

-Bolesław Roman Dłuski, alias Jabłonowski (Boleslovas Dluskis or Balys Dluskis; 19 August 1826 – 10 May 1905) - Polish physician, painter and military officer, leader of the January Uprising in Samogitia.
+Bolesław Roman Dłuski, alias Jabłonowski (Boleslovas Dluskis or Balys Dluskis; 19 August 1826 – 10 May 1905) was a Lithuanian physician, painter and military officer, leader of the January Uprising in Samogitia.

 Early life

 He spent his childhood in the family estate of Zamūšė (Zamosz), Ukmergė County.
 He studied at the Vilnius gymnasium.
 In 1845, at the age of 14, he and his brother Przemysław were sentenced to prison by the Russian authorities for allegedly participating in an anti-state conspiracy.

 Service in the Imperial Russian Army

 Bolesław was sent to Caucasus, where he was included in a Russian penal military unit engaged in the Murid War against Imam Shamil.
-He remained in the army until 1856, reaching the rank of a captain.
+He remained in the army until 1856, reaching the rank of a captain in the Imperial Russian Army.

 Studies and medical career

 At his request, he was transferred to the reserve and then studied at St. Petersburg Imperial Academy of Arts.
 After a year, he moved to Moscow University, where he started medical studies.
 After graduation, he ran a private medical clinic in Pasvalys in Samogitia.